Ruby-Devs/Ruby-Devs.github.io/TERMS_OF_SERVICE.md

 - Be clearly visible and accessible for everyone to see

 If you have built, adapted or remixed our services, the credits also must note that your new work is different than our main services.

+We are not responsible for any violation of these rules, however we will request your content to be changed if it doesn't follow these terms.
+Any or all malware hosted within extensions are not our responsibility either.